axonivy-market/market/market/portal/README.md

+# Portal
 The portal is a complete workflow user interface that fully exploits all the features of the Axon Ivy Platform with a web-based, modern interface the Portal provides you with key functionalities on all your devices:

 * Access your company’s applications and start new cases
 * Manage and fulfil tasks assigned to you or your roles